AhoyISki/duat/README.md

-Rust is also known for long compile times, but for Duat, I’ve managed to reduce the vast majority of reloads to under ~1.3 seconds, with a large chunk taking less than 800 ms.
+Rust is also known for long compile times, but for Duat, I’ve managed to reduce the vast majority of reloads to under ~1.3 seconds, with a large chunk taking less than 800 ms (on my relatively old mid range laptop).

-For now, the default configuration (and the only usable one really) is the `duat-kak`  based one, which is based on the Kakoune text editor.
-In the near future, I will continue work on a “regular” mode, as well as a multi-cursor Vim inspired one.

-Note that this is an alpha project, so there may be some quirks and bugs.
-So if you have a problem, or something seems confusing, feel free to ask questions or raise an issue, that would be very welcome 🥰.
+Do keep in mind that this is a work in progress, so there might be bugs.
+Any feedback on features, bugs or requests is highly appreciated 🥰.

 ### Getting started